Most people roast their red peppers whole in the oven or over a grill, and then leave them in a plastic bag to sweat before removing the skins.

 The result is easy and delicious and can be used on an antipasto board, or to garnish various dishes where you need a bit of red to provide contrast and delightful flavor.

 It’s a great staple to have in store ready to use especially when you have grown your own red peppers and herbs and are keen to use them.
-A little jar also makes for a great gift, along with a jar of coriander pesto (link to recipe) and one of caramelized onion (link to recipe).
+A little jar also makes for a great gift, along with a jar of coriander pesto and one of caramelized onion.

 - salt to taste